Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 * MS Teams for notifications and approval or rejection of subscription requests.
 * Azure API Management.

-Follow the steps bellow to use this example:
+Follow the steps below to use this example:

 ### Step 1: Configure a token provider service in API Builder